merenlab/merenlab.org/data/micr-obs-future/index.md

 sample_02  G02    three_samples_example/sample-02-R1.fastq.gz  three_samples_example/sample-02-R2.fastq.gz
 sample_03  G02    three_samples_example/sample-03-R1.fastq.gz  three_samples_example/sample-03-R2.fastq.gz
 ```
-It needs to note the sample name and the locations of raw paired-end reads for each sample.
+It needs to note the sample name and the locations of raw paired-end reads for each sample.`

 #### Prep QC

 Let us create one of those files in two steps

-**1. Create a more extensive mapping of biosample to run to project to fancy_sample_name**
+**1. Create a more extensive mapping of biosample to run to project to custom_sample_name**

-To create said fancy_sample_name, we created a a detailed mapping (which also has the Project accession, Real Sample accession and run accession, as well as the renamed sample names [added based on this schema: prefix: [PROJECT_ACRONYM], then the value sample_accession, then the value in depth, then the value in collection_date, all separated by underscores])
+We created a a detailed mapping (which also has the Project accession, real Sample accession and run accession, as well as a custom_sample_name [created based on this schema: prefix: [PROJECT_ACRONYM], then the value sample_accession, then the value in depth, then the value in collection_date, all separated by underscores]).
+These mapping files are accessible [here](files/BioSample_to_SRA_accession-csv.zip).

 {:.notice}
 Note, that we are again using files created as part of the [public-marine-omics-metadata](https://github.com/merenlab/public-marine-omics-metadata/tree/main) GitHub repository.

-This is what this looked like in practice:
+This is how they were created:

 ```
 nano sampleMapping.py